-Until 1988 there was a sawmill beside Albury Brick Field, shown with steam power for the machines and later, abandoned.
+Until 1988 there was a sawmill by Albury Brick Field, shown with steam power for the machines and later, abandoned.

-Before c1875 the William IVth pub in Little London was The Garibaldi, after the Italian patriot given Freedom of the City of London in 1864.
+Little London's William IVth was The Garibaldi till c1885, after the Italian patriot given Freedom of the City of London in 1864.

 From 1854, watercress beds, including Postford and these at Ford Farm, grew 400 tons a year along Law Brook and the Tillingbourne; more.